maxlanceund/equal-system/papers/limited-interval-principle_en.md

 The universality of this structure means that: regardless of the system's content — as long as you face a finite interval, this four-step structure appears.
 It is not a feature of any particular culture, nor of any particular era, but a formal feature of finite systems themselves.

-This paper itself is written according to the same principle: short sentences, direct statements, no detours, no self-explanation — use one word fewer whenever possible.
+The structural description provided in this paper is at the formal level.
+It does not explain why this structure appears, nor does it answer the question of how it operates in each specific case — these are questions for future research.
+The contribution of this paper is to abstract this structure from concrete cases and name it the "Limited-Interval Principle," enabling subsequent research to identify it, test it, and revise it across different domains.

+---

 ## Acknowledgments

-This paper was completed independently by the author without external peer review.
-The author also served as the reviewer.
+This paper has benefited from the inspiration of the Equal System philosophical framework.
 All views expressed and any possible errors remain the sole responsibility of the author.

+---

 ## Data Availability Statement

 The voice data used in this paper (vocal cords case study) has been publicly stored in the voice-journal directory of the Equal System repository and is available for verification.
 Observations of short-video platforms are based on publicly observable platform phenomena and do not involve proprietary data.

+---

 ## Conflict of Interest Statement

 The author declares that there are no conflicts of interest that could affect the research conclusions or academic judgment of this paper.
 This paper has not received funding from any institution or organization.

+---

 ## References

 ### Equal System Series Papers

-1. Lanceund, M. (2026a). *The Limit Theory of Meaning: A Verifiability Framework*.
+1. Lanceund, M. (2026a). *On the Limits of Meaning: A Verificationist Framework* (Version 3.0).
 Equal System Repository.

-2. Lanceund, M. (2026b). *Boundary Acceleration: Signal Compression and Release Before the Endpoint*.
+2. Lanceund, M. (2026b). *Boundary Acceleration: Signal Compression and Release Before the Boundary* (Version 3.0).
 Equal System Repository.

-3. Lanceund, M. (2026c). *Signal, Exchange, and System Stability: An Analysis of Private Property Based on the Limit Theory of Meaning*.
+3. Lanceund, M. (2026c). *Signal, Exchange, and System Stability: An Analysis of Private Property Based on the Limit Theory of Meaning* (Version 3.0).
 Equal System Repository.

 ### Voice Data